fun things to do in Fort Lauderdale, Florida

 14 – Learn to surf!

-surfing in Fort Lauderdale
+surfing lessons in Fort Lauderdale

 While Florida might sport a laid-back, go-with-the-flow vibe, that doesn’t mean that there’s any shortage of high-speed adventure!

 Case in point: catching the waves.
-Perfect for beginners and intermediates, the professionally-taught surfing lessons off the shores of Lauderdale Beach provide the fundamental techniques and assistance needed to stand up and ride the whitewater.
+Perfect for beginners and intermediates, the professionally taught surfing lessons off the shores of Lauderdale Beach provide the fundamental techniques and assistance needed to stand up and ride the whitewater.

 All the surfing equipment is included: surfboard, rashguard, optional wetsuit, and surf wax — so all you need to bring is yourself and a can-do attitude!